TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019-05-11-you-dont-know-what-you-dont-know.md

 ## The Post

-Imagine you're scrolling through the [SawStop Users' Group on Facebook](https://www.facebook.com/groups/sawstopusersgroup/){:target="_blank"}, and you come across the following post:
+Imagine you're scrolling through the forum, and you come across the following post:

 > I just bought a shiny new table saw, with the beautiful cast iron top.
 I just noticed some scratches, and I don't want to mar the pretty top.
 What can I do to keep the table saw looking like new?